-The ice water samples contain fine-grained, suspended sediment material in amounts of 56.56 mg/l and 35.13 mg/l.
-However, the ice is still regarded as pure.
+The ice water samples contain fine-grained, suspended sediment material (inorganic rest) in amounts of 11 mg/l and 45 mg/l.
+However, the ice is regarded as pure as the values are below the EU drinking water quality standard.